 Industrial machines are typically larger and heavier as well.
 Consider where you want your sewing machine to go and whether or not you will need to move it.
 Typically, industrial machines are much heavier, while home machines are lighter and allow you to move them from place to place.

 If you own a small sewing business or consider sewing a hobby of yours, an industrial sewing machine may be perfect for you.

 Domestic sewing machines are also much more portable.
-Whereas industrial sewing machines are not as easy to move around.
-If you are looking for a sewing machine that you can take with you on the go, to the office, in your home, or even around the world, a domestic sewing machine is going to be the best option for you.
+At the same time, industrial sewing machines are not as easy to move around.
+If you are looking for a sewing machine that you can take with you on the go, to the office, in your home, or even around the world, a domestic sewing machine will be the best option for you.